Grandparents: Models, Mentors and Memory-Makers

 Grandparents build memories when they invite a grandchild to share in a service project or join them in sponsoring a child from another country.
 (Check out Christian Foundation for Children and Aging.)

 Today, fewer and fewer grandparents and grandchildren live in the same community.
 A great many of the more than 70 million grandparents in the U.S. are long-distance grandparents.
 Both parents and grandparents must be creative to keep the two grands connected.
-E-mail, skype, texting, cell phones and snail mail become important avenues for staying in touch.
-The lines of communication can be kept open by sending stories, jokes, riddles or creating an on-going tale by e-mail.
+E-mail, video calls, texting, cell phones, and snail mail become important avenues for staying in touch.
+The lines of communication can be kept open by sending stories, jokes, riddles, or creating an ongoing tale by e-mail.
 One grandmother’s newsy letters to her grandchildren, about God, nature, and everyday family happenings, became a book: “Letters to Grand Children” by Elaine Mayer was published in 2009 by Trafford.